anton-smirnov-robert/weaver/content/note/marketization_of_scientific_research.md

 4) no reflexivity on its work (history, philosophy, epistemology, theory of discipline and science).
 Inventiton is contextual (Stielger,montévil,Bifurquer) et
 5) uses "commerical morals" (reproductability, Goodhart's law) and false promises (Audétat), "sell your research" and avoid complexity
 - confusion between objectity and automaticity
-6) automaticity of design (taking the mean, no commitment, entropy, (Stielger,montévil,Bifurquer) )
+6) automaticity of design (taking the mean, no commitment, entropy, [Longo2013](reference/Longo2013.md) "common sense", (Stielger,montévil,Bifurquer) )
 7) automaticity by protocolization (only what is operational is kept in theories, Morin1982)
 8) technique and automaticity is how problems are solved (naive view of robots,embarrassingly assumed to be technological innovations and/or economic growth, citizens)